ChristianLoizou/Shorts/texttomidi/README.md

 ```

-Note the optional 'flags' at the beginning of the file.
+Note the optional 'flags' at the beginning of the file, and that both ':' and ';' work to separate token-parts.

 **TEMPO**: Sets tempo (crotchet=).
 Defaults to crotchet = 120.